Setting up the psiTurk Docker container

 Dockerfile psiturk-example

-And if you run the command ls ~/psiturk-example/psiturk-example
+And if you run the command ls ~/psiturk-example/psiturk-example, you

 should see: